Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Results

 \subsection{Evaluation of real-time estimates of past and current trends}

 We compared estimates made in real-time over the course of the season to final end-of-season estimates made with data available after season reporting had finished (final data received 23 October 2025).
 Real-time estimates of trends in SARS-CoV-2 cases showed good agreement to the end-of-season estimate, with overlapping 95\% credible intervals (Figure \ref{fig:case-trends-real-time}).
-The largest disagreements between real-time and end-of-season estimates were observed in late-July (reports 5--7), when real-time estimates suggested epidemic activity was decreasing faster than estimated at the end of the season.
+The largest disagreements between real-time and end-of-season estimates were observed in late-July (Reports 5--7), when real-time estimates suggested epidemic activity was decreasing faster than estimated at the end of the season.
 During this period there was a transient increase in the epidemic growth rate.
-There were also substantial revisions to the data received in real-time (counts were revised upwards in the following week's data), which likely biased our real-time estimates downwards.
+There were also substantial revisions to the data received in real-time (counts were revised upwards in the following week's data) (Figure \ref{fig:case-trends-real-time} and Supplementary Figure S3), which biased our real-time estimates downwards {\hl (see Supplementary Figure S2)}.

 Real-time estimates of expected SARS-CoV-2 hospitalisations were higher than the end of season estimate for most rounds of reporting (Figure \ref{fig:hosp-trends-real-time}).
-This was likely due to significant revisions to data made over the entire study period (e.g., data available in the first round of reporting was revised multiple times over the study period).
-RSV and influenza hospitalisation data was far more stable, with fewer revisions made to the data (and data for a single revised at most once).
+This was likely due to significant revisions to data (Supplementary Figure S4) made over the entire study period (e.g., data available in the first round of reporting was revised multiple times over the study period).
+RSV and influenza hospitalisation data was far more stable, with fewer revisions made to the data (and data for a single date revised at most once).
 Accordingly, real-time estimates of expected hospitalisations and their trends for influenza and RSV showed greater agreement with end-of-season estimates (compared to SARS-CoV-2).
 The greatest disagreement was observed close to the peaks in hospitalisations, where real-time estimates suggested epidemic activity was continuing to increase.
 However, the lower credible intervals of these estimates were still captured within the end-of-season estimates.